 Notice: Not all the experts agree on this point believing that a part of these elements can still be assimilated by our body.

-Total carbs and Net carbs in the Nutrition labels
+Total carbs and Net carbs in the nutritional label: Europe vs. USA

-Nutrition labels can be confusing.
-This because Europe and the USA have different systems to label their products.
+Nowadays we can easily buy products from all over the world.
+This makes the carb calculation harder because Europe and the USA have different systems to label their products.

 For months I followed the American system and I was eating more carbs than I wanted to.
 Sometimes, the fibers are higher than the carbs so it’s easy to spot that the carbs are indeed net carbs already.